eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-admin-guide.md

 ## Create workspace objects in personal namespaces

-When Che is installed on Openshift in multi-user mode, it is possible to register the Openshift server into the Keycloak server as an identity provider, in order to allow creating workspace objects in the personal OpenShift namespace of the user that is currenlty logged in Che through Keycloak.
+When Che is installed on OpenShift in multi-user mode, it is possible to register the OpenShift server into the Keycloak server as an identity provider, in order to allow creating workspace objects in the personal OpenShift namespace of the user that is currenlty logged in Che through Keycloak.

-This feature is available only when Che is confirgured to create a new OpenShift namespace for every Che workspace.
+This feature is available only when Che is configured to create a new OpenShift namespace for every Che workspace.

 To enable this feature, the administrator should:
-- register, inside Keycloak, an Openshift identity provider that will point to the Openshift console of the cluster in which the workspace resources should be created,
+- register, inside Keycloak, an OpenShift identity provider that will point to the OpenShift console of the cluster in which the workspace resources should be created,
-- configure Che to use this Keycloak identity provider in order to retrieve the Openshift tokens of Che users.
+- configure Che to use this Keycloak identity provider in order to retrieve the OpenShift tokens of Che users.

 Once this is done, every interactive action done by a Che user on workspaces, such as start or stop, will create OpenShift resources under his personal OpenShift account.
-And the first time the user will try to do it, he will be asked to link his Keycloak account with his personal Openshift account: which he can do by simply following the provided link in the notification message.
+And the first time the user will try to do it, he will be asked to link his Keycloak account with his personal OpenShift account: which he can do by simply following the provided link in the notification message.

 But for non-interactive workspace actions, such as workspace stop on idling or Che server shutdown, the account used for operations on OpenShift resources will